epicuri-ai/blog-content/posts/2025-06-17-breaking-ais-last-mile.md

 - **Providers and Platforms** to start publishing your capabilities and freeing your customers from intermediaries.
 - **Investors** to recognize the next foundational technology shaping the internet’s future.

 Together, let's break AI's last mile wide open.
-The future doesn't belong to those who build walls—it belongs to those who build bridges.
+The future doesn't belong to those who build walls - it belongs to those who build bridges.

 **Join us.**

 ---

-_Wayne — Co-Founder, Epicuri_
+_Wayne ,  Co-Founder, Epicuri_
 _Email: [build@epicuri.ai](mailto:build@epicuri.ai)_